Nabil-Arrouss/RandomChallenges/README.md

-# Java Utility Classes
+# Random Challenges 1

-This repository contains several Java utility classes for performing various tasks.
+This is a Java utility repository containing various challenge solutions.

 ## ScoreCalculator